 - Ravelry: Ravelry is a gigantic database of almost all existing patterns.
 You can search their database with keywords for patterns that you like, and immediately get all information about where the pattern is available and what materials you’ll need to make them.
 There are also hundreds of groups and forums full of people willing to help you on your way.

 - Etsy: Etsy is a platform where people can open their own online store.
 There are many indie crochet pattern designers who did exactly that.
 To browse around, simply search for ‘crochet amigurumi pattern’ and you’re set to flip through more than 17 thousand patterns, in a variety of languages.
-I, myself, am a designer too and you can find my personal store (with all of the animals from the pictures in this blog post), Little Bear Crochets.
+I, myself, am a designer too and you can find my personal Etsy store (with all of the animals from the pictures in this blog post) here.

 Closets stuffed with hundreds of brightly colored yarns might be a joy to look at, but you don’t necessarily need a whole lot to start your very first amigurumi.
 The bare minimums that you will have to stock up on are: